GM 3Q profit falls 40% to $2.4B as chip shortage dings sales - KESQ

 AP Auto Writer

-DETROIT (AP) — High prices for trucks and SUVs helped General Motors post a $2.4 billion third-quarter profit despite factory closures due to a shortage of computer chips and other parts.
-But the profit was 40% lower than the $4 billion GM made during the same period last year as sales slumped last quarter and the company lost market share in the U.S., its most profitable country.
+DETROIT (AP) — High prices for trucks and SUVs helped General Motors post a $2.4 billion third-quarter profit.
+But the income was 40% lower than a year ago due to short supplies of new vehicles because of a global computer chip shortage.
+The earnings fell from $4 billion last year as sales slumped and the company lost market share in the U.S., its most profitable country.
 Excluding one-time items, GM made $1.52 per share, beating Wall Street estimates of 98 cents.
-Revenue for the quarter fell 25% to $26.78 billion, far short of analysts’ estimates of $30.72 billion, according to FactSet.
+Revenue for the quarter fell 25% to $26.78 billion.
+According to FactSet, that was far short of analysts’ estimates of $30.72 billion.